MeltonSmith/employeeService/README.md

 Current TODO:
 --------------------------------------
     - Figure out how to insert data into nestedMongoDB on startup;
-    - Nested mongo DB is run on port 12345.
-Has a db names "test" there.
-Fix this name
     - Autofill doesn't work so far.
-    - Also post request on "/employee" doesn't take a employee
+    - Also post request on "/employee" takes only a latin named persons
     - Separate profiles in application.yml

 Bugs